LunetixLabs/.github/profile/README.md

 ---

-## What We Do

-We specialise in:

-- **Sales & Manufacturing Software** – Custom-built tools that streamline quoting, production, and reporting.
-- **System Integrations** – Bridging ERPs, CRMs, and cloud platforms for unified data flow.
-- **Automation & AI** – Intelligent workflows and digital agents that reduce manual effort and improve response times.
-- **Modern Cloud Architecture** – Scalable, secure deployments built on open-source and cloud-native technologies.

----

-## Our Mission

-To empower Australian businesses with enterprise-grade tools that are:

-- **Accessible** – Easy to adopt and maintain.
-- **Affordable** – Priced fairly for real-world budgets.
-- **Scalable** – Grows with your business, not against it.

-We believe that powerful technology should enable growth — not stand in its way.

----

 ## Current Projects

 - **SalesMachina** – A next-generation CRM and operations platform built for small to mid-sized enterprises.
 - **Manufacturing Integrations** – Connecting ERP, quoting, and production systems for full visibility and control.
-- **AI Assistants** – Context-aware tools to automate communication, data entry, and client engagement.

 ---

 <p align="center"><strong>Lunetix Labs — Modern software for real industries.</strong></p>